NOC-OI/python-advanced-esces/_episodes/07-numpy-and-numba.md

 - "Numpy can perform operations to whole arrays, this will perform faster than using for loops."
 - "Numba can replace some Numpy operations with just in time compilation that is even faster."
 - "One way numba achieves higher performance is to use vectorisation extensions of some GPUs that process multiple pieces of data in one instruction."
-- "Numba ufuncs and gufuncs let use write arbitary functions for Numba to use."
+- "Numba ufuncs let us write arbitary functions for Numba to use."
 ---

-# Measure Code Performance
+# Measuring Code Performance

 There are several ways to measure the performance of your code.

 ## Timeit

-We can get a reasonable
-picture of the performance of individual functions and code snippets by using the `timeit` module.
+We can get a reasonable picture of the performance of individual functions and code snippets by using the `timeit` module. `timeit` will run the code multiple times and take an average runtime.

 In Jupyter, `timeit` is provided by line and cell magics.
+A magic is some special extra helper features added to Python.

-The line
+The line magic:
-magic:

 ~~~
 %timeit result = some_function(argument1, argument2)